-- 1. Ensure the nb_conda_kernels package is installed in the root environment (e.g., see Build a custom Docker image with repo2docker) - 2.
+- 1. Ensure the nb_conda_kernels package is installed in the root environment (e.g., see r2d-custom-image) - 2.
 Configure Anaconda to install user environments to a folder within \$HOME.

 Create a file called . condarc in the home folder for all users, and make sure that the following lines are inside: